CitizenGO: 2019 Disneyland "Magical Parade"

 In late May 2018, CitizenGO circulated a petition calling on Disneyland Paris to cancel a scheduled pride parade called the "Magical Parade" on 1 June 2019.
 The Walt Disney Company rejected the petition and the Magical Parade went ahead in Paris.

-LGBT rights and reproductive health misinformation campaign in Kenya
+LGBTQ rights and reproductive health misinformation campaign in Kenya

 CitizenGO Africa opposes decriminalising homosexuality in Kenya.
 According to a 2021 investigation by Mozilla Foundation, it also engaged in spreading misinformation concerning reproductive health policy in the country through a tweets and hashtags on Twitter as well as paying Kenyans to also tweet against debated legislation, which aimed to develop guidelines for surrogacy as well as improving reproductive health care and rights.

 Paradise PD TV series

 In 2021, CitizenGO started a campaign to have the episode "Trigger Warning" from the TV series Paradise PD removed from Netflix because of a depiction of Jesus Christ in which he is seen attacking his persecutors with machine guns and having sex with two women.